-Kristen Dowling enters her seventh year as head women's basketball coach for the 2018-19 season, after leading the Athenas to the last five straight SCIAC regular season titles, as well as four SCIAC Tournament titles.
+Kristen Dowling enters her eighth year as head women's basketball coach for the 2019-20 season, after leading the Athenas to the last six straight SCIAC regular season titles, as well as four SCIAC Tournament titles.

-Following the fourth straight SCIAC Tournament title in 2017, CMS defeated the University of Texas-Dallas in the first round of the NCAA Tournament. its second straight season with an NCAA Tournament win.
+Following the program's fourth straight SCIAC Tournament title in 2017, CMS defeated the University of Texas-Dallas in the first round of the NCAA Tournament. its second straight season with an NCAA Tournament win.
 At the end of the 2015-16 season, the Athenas won their first NCAA Tournament game since 1996 with a victory over Trinity (Tex.) in the Texas-Tyler Regional.
-In the 2014-15 year year, Dowling was named SCIAC Coach of the Year and helped the Athenas amass a perfect 16-0 record in SCIAC for the first time since the 1987-88 season.
-Both the 2013-14 and 2014-15 seasons were 24-win years marking the most wins in program history.
-Over her first six seasons, Dowling has compiled an impressive 123-43 record, good for a .741 winning percentage, as well as a 78-18 mark in league play (.813).

 Prior to joining the staff at CMS, Dowling spent the 2010-12 seasons as an assistant women's basketball coach at Pepperdine University, where she helped the Waves to an 18-12 finish and a spot in the postseason Women's National Invitation Tournament in her final season.
 It was her second time on the Waves coaching staff, as she also served as a fulltime graduate assistant for Pepperdine from 2006-08.
 She spent the 2008-09 and 2009-10 seasons as an assistant coach and recruiting coordinator at CSU Bakersfield before being asked to return to Pepperdine as an assistant in June 2010.